danoryl/freeCodeCamp-backenddev-filemetadata/README.md

 # File Metadata Microservice

-This is the boilerplate for the File Metadata Microservice project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/file-metadata-microservice
+My solution to the freeCodeCamp File Metadata Microservice project challenge.
+More info at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/file-metadata-microservice

+This microservice uses multer to extract some metadata from an uploaded file.